There are several different types of shoulder replacement.

 - Accidental damage to your shoulder joint, including nerves, muscles and blood vessels around your shoulder.

-Immediately after your operation, and when you’re in hospital, you will be given medicines for pain relief.
+Immediately after your operation, and when you’re in hospital, you’ll be given pain-relieving medicines.
 You may be given an injection, tablets to swallow, or have medicine given to you by a patient-controlled system.
 This allows you to control the amount of pain relief you receive.

 When you’re recovering at home, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information leaflet that come with your medicine and of you have any questions, ask your pharmacist for advice.

-If your pain is severe or doesn’t improve, contact your GP or surgeon for more advice.
+If your pain is severe or doesn’t improve, contact the hospital or your surgeon for more advice.

 Your shoulder replacement should last for at least 10 years, and probably a lot longer.
 In more than seven in 10 people their shoulder replacement lasts for 20 years.
 However, in time the artificial parts of the joint may start to loosen from general wear and tear.

 A repeat shoulder replacement operation is also known as a revision.
-If you need to have your artificial joint replaced, the procedure can be more difficult and complicated.
-This is because your surgeon will need to remove your artificial joint before he or she can put a new joint in.
+If you need to have your artificial joint replaced, the procedure can be more difficult and complicated than your first operation.
+This is because your surgeon will need to remove your artificial joint before they can put a new joint in.
 It’s also possible that your upper arm bone (humerus) will become thinner over time.
 It usually takes you a little longer to recover from a repeat shoulder replacement than from the first operation.

-Your surgeon will give you more advice about a second joint replacement if you need one.
+Your surgeon will give you more information about a second joint replacement if you need one.